-Performance measurements will also be designed for organizational performance, including service providers and/or funded partners.
-At the appropriate time, baseline data will be established, and measurements will be developed through collaborative discussions with each entity working with Larimer County.
-Measurements will be designed to include, but not be limited to: specific number of service units, quality, efficacy, and impact (at both the individual and community levels).
+Performance measurements will also be designed for

+organizational performance, including service providers and/or funded partners.
+At the Performance appropriate time, baseline data will be measurement is established, and measurements will the regular collection and be developed through collaborative discussions with each entity reporting of data to track work working with Larimer County. produced and results achieved.
+Measurements will be designed We measure performance to include, but not be limited to: indicators so we can perform specific number of service units, programmatic adjustments quality, efficacy, and impact (at to ensure that we are both the individual and community levels). meeting goals.

-As is customary for Larimer County, transparency is our ever-present commitment as will be the sharing of data gathered from established performance measures and outcomes being produced around the county from this funding.
+As is customary for Larimer County,

+transparency is our ever-present commitment

+as will be the sharing of data gathered from established

+performance measures and outcomes being produced

+around the county from this funding.